udaken/EnsafedUnsafe/README.md

-# EnsafedUnsafe
+# SafelyUnsafe
 ## About

-EnsafedUnsafe provides `System.Runtime.CompilerServices.Unsafe` with a "little" more safety Wrapper Method.
+SafelyUnsafe provides `System.Runtime.CompilerServices.Unsafe` with a "little" more safety Wrapper Method.
 And also provides several support methods.

 - It is implemented in the `UnsafeUnmanaged` class.